netdata/netdata/src/collectors/apps.plugin/README.md

 learn_rel_path: "Integrations/Monitor/System metrics"
 -->

-# Application monitoring (apps.plugin)
+# Applications monitoring (apps.plugin)

-`apps.plugin` breaks down system resource usage to **processes**, **users** and **user groups**.
-It is enabled by default on every Netdata installation.

-To achieve this task, it iterates through the whole process tree, collecting resource usage information for every process found running.

-Unlike traditional process monitoring tools (like `top`), `apps.plugin` is able to account the resource utilization of exit processes.
-Their utilization is accounted at their currently running parents.
-So, `apps.plugin` is able to measure the resources used by shell scripts and other processes that fork/spawn other short-lived processes hundreds or even thousands of times per second.
+`apps.plugin` monitors the resources utilization of all processes running.

+## Process Aggregation and Grouping

+`apps.plugin` aggregates processes in three distinct ways to provide a more insightful breakdown of resource utilization:

+ - **Tree** or **Category**: Grouped by their position in the process tree.
+   This is customizable and allows aggregation by process managers and individual processes of interest.
+Allows also renaming the processes for presentation purposes.

+ - **User**: Grouped by the effective user (UID) under which the processes run.

+ - **Group**: Grouped by the effective group (GID) under which the processes run.

+ ## Short-Lived Process Handling

+`apps.plugin` accounts for resource utilization of both running and exited processes, capturing the impact of processes that spawn short-lived subprocesses, such as shell scripts that fork hundreds or thousands of times per second.
+So, although processes may spawn short lived sub-processes, `apps.plugin` will aggregate their resources utilization providing a holistic view of how resources are shared among the processes.

 ## Charts sections